api3dao/airnode/packages/airnode-examples/README.md

 ### 17. Make the request

-Finally, the last step is to trigger an Airnode request using the requester.
+The last step is to trigger an Airnode request using the requester contract:

 ```sh
 yarn make-request
 ```

-When there is an blockchain event received by Airnode, it will immediately perform the API call and submit the response back on chain.
-This command will wait for all of this to happen and you should see the final output in the CLI.
+This command will create a transaction which calls a function on the requester contract.
+The requester contract will emit an event in response, which Airnode will detect during its next cycle.
+On receipt of this request event, Airnode will perform the associated API call and submit the response back on chain.
+The above command will wait for all of this to take place and once the request has been fulfilled the output will be sent to the terminal.

 ### 18. (Optional) Make a withdrawal request

-Withdrawal requests instruct the Airnode return the funds of particular sponsor wallet back to sponsor.
-This step is recommended when testing on public testnets.
-To do so run:
+Withdrawal requests instruct the Airnode return the funds of particular sponsor wallet back to the sponsor.
+This step is useful when testing on public testnets.
+To execute a withdrawal request run:

 ```sh
 yarn make-withdrawal-request